Snapback4399/LLM_assisted_NSAI/README.md

 > In this implementation, symbolic knowledge representations are constructed with access to deposit-model information prior to model training.
 > This setup is intended to evaluate the *upper-bound contribution* of domain knowledge under idealized conditions, rather than to represent a fully label-independent deployment pipeline.
 > For readers interested in a label-independent implementation under realistic prediction settings, an alternative supplementary pipeline is available at: https://github.com/Snapback4399/LLM_assisted_NSAI_sup/
+> Thanks to Dr. Jeffrey M. Dick of Central South University, China for spotting this as a data leakage issue and contacting us immediately two weeks after the original article was published online.
 ---